The Good, The Bad and The Ugly of FIFO Work

 - The amount of time off for R&R, family time, travel, etc. between 'on' periods

 - Being provided free food, board and other facilities such as a gym and pool while on site

-- Having a set routine (works for some and not for others)
+- Having a set routine (weeks on and weeks off)

 - Career opportunities and training

 One of the most taxing aspects of fly in fly out careers for many workers is the time spent away from home.
-As so many Australian FIFO workers have partners or children at home, missing them while they’re away, their time spent ‘on’ can prove to be slightly more difficult.
-Especially when special events come around in the middle of their swing and they’re unable to get the time off.
-Wedding, birthdays, graduations; any event that you’d normally want to be there for, you can’t.
+As so many Australian FIFO workers have partners or children at home, their time spent 'on' can prove to be slightly more complicated.
+Especially when special events come around in the middle of their 'on' period, and they're unable to get the time off.
+Weddings, birthdays, graduations; any event that you'd typically want to be there for, you may not be able to.

 More of the bad:

 - Boredom from monotonous work